akovac35/adengine-backend/README.md

 The service is designed for about 10 000 entries in the AdNetworkScores.csv file and about 1000 entries in the ExcludedAdNetworks.csv file.
 This should not be a limitation because parameterizations are possible, see file examples.

 On the hosting side, the service uses the standard variant of Java 11 Google App Engine, which supports rapid and high scalability.
 Automatic scaling is configured with criteria for cpu usage and req/s/instance.
-This enables Google Cloud to start and stop instances as needed. **The default configuration for this service permits Google Cloud to stop all service instances** if there are no requests in a given time frame, for cost cutting.
-This also means that the first request in such a state will be slower.
+This enables Google Cloud to start and stop instances as needed.
+The default configuration for this service permits Google Cloud to keep one instance alive at all times.

 ## TODO

-* always have at least one instance up in production
 * add authentication with tokens
 * consider rate limiters
 * add health checks
 * add scalability tests
 * add devops workflows
 * add alert notifications
-* add cache refresh on demand

 ## See also